collin/jsilver/README.markdown

 Move the current node of the tree after its next sibling.

 _Ctrl+H_
-Toggle the current node, see what it would look like removed without actulally removing it.
+Toggle 'visibility' of the current node, see what it would look like removed without actulally removing it.

 _Del_
 Remove the current node.